smartsupp/smartsupp-wordpress-plugin/branches/branch/README.txt

 == Screenshots ==

-1. Smartsupp live chat
+1. Stay always close to your e-shop customers.
-2. Smartsupp widget
+2. Automate up to 80% of inquiries with Mira AI Shopping Assistant.
-3. Smartsupp multichannel communication
+3. Collect leads with a chatbot and boost your e-shop sales
-4. Smartsupp chatbot
+4. Manage multichannel live chat conversations on one dashboard.
-5. Smartsupp mobile app
+5. Manage conversations on-the-go with the Smartsupp mobile app.

 == Changelog ==